-Legislation 🕜 Scope of Act Responsible Agencies Comments Land Leases Act (1983) Leases for the use of land other than by the Department of Lands Currently one of the most important and custom owner containcovenants which Minister of Natural Resources widely applied environmental controls in require the lessee to avoid degrading the Consultation with the Departments of Vanuatu However the Lease covenants are environment Agriculture, Livestock and Forestry rarely monitored /anuatu National Cultural Council Act Makes provision for the preservation, protection Minister for Justice, Culture and Women's (1985) and development of the cultural heritage of Allaus, - Vanuatu Vantralu Cultural Centre Health and Safety al Work Act (1986) Legislates to ensure health and safety provisions in the workplace and to ensure that goods imported or manufactured are sale and without risks to health when properly used Clause 8 also enables The Minister to prescribe regulabons to control the use 01 dangerous substances Ministry of Flome Alfairs Physical Planning Act (1986) Within any designated Physical Planning Area development must be in accord with a valid planning permit from the Municipal or Local Government Council Local Government and Municipal Councils Department of Physical Planning Minister of Home Alfairs An amendment is suggested so that important areas such as waterprotection areas, foreshore areas and other protected areas are automatically P PA s Mines and Minerals Act (1986) Includes requirements for reclarination and rehabilitation plans to be lodged with the Depart- ment, and that environmental impacts during mining are minimised The Minister may issue regulations on the control of pollution or environmental degradation from mining activities Minister of Natural Resources / Department of Geology, Mines and Water Resources As yet no regulations have been issued under the Acl Amrndment could be considered to require all lessees to rehabilitate mineral leases or place funds in trust for rehabilitation. and to require social and environmental assessment prior to mining activities.
+Legislation Scope of Act Responsible Agencies Comments Land Leases Act (1983) Leases for the use of land other than by the custom owner contain covenants which require the lessee to avoid degrading the environment Department of Lands Minister of Natural Resources Consultation with the Departments of Agriculture, Livestock and Forestry Currently one of the most important and widely applied environmental controls in Vanuatu However the Lease covenants are rarely monitored Vanuatu National Cultural Council Act (1985) Makes provision for the preservation, protection and development of the cultural heritage of Vanuatu Minister for Justice, Culture and Women's Alfairs ' Vantralu Cultural Centre Health and Safety al Work Act (1986) Legislates to ensure health and safety provisions in the workplace and lo ensure that goods imported or manufactured are sale and without risks to health when properly used Clause B also enables.
+The Minister to prescribe regulabons to control the use of dangerous substances.
+Ministry of Home Affairs Physical Planning Act (1986) Within any designated Physical Planning Area development must be in accord with a valid planning permit from the Municipal or Local Government Council Local Government and Municipal Councils Department of Physical Planning Minister of Home Affairs An amendment is suggested so that important areas such as waterprotection areas, foreshore areas and other protected areas are automatically P PAs Mines and Minerals Act (1986) Includes requirements for reclamation and rehabilitation plans to be lodged with the Department, and that environmental impacts during mining are minimised The Minister may issue regulations on the control of pollution or environmental degradation from mining activities Minister of Natural Resources / Department of Geology, Mines and Water Resources As yet no regulations have been issued under the AcI Amrindment could be considered to require all lessees to rehabilitate mineral leases or place funds in trust for rehabilitation, and to require social and environmental assessment prior to mining activities.
 Previously the exclusion of sand and coral aggregate from the provisions of Quarry permits led to coastal and stream-bed erosion.
-These are now included In the provisions of the Act
+These are now included in the provisions of the Act